Use Interaction to Teach

-Positive interaction strategies allow us to enter our student’s world and from there we can gradually draw them out into ours.
+Positive interaction strategies allow us to enter our student’s world, and from there, we can gradually draw them out into ours.
 They may then begin to attend to things that we are doing within the interaction.
-We must be the bridge from our students inner world to help our students become engaged in the outside world at a pace that is comfortable for them.
+We must be the bridge from our students inner world to help our them become engaged in the outside world at a pace that is comfortable for them.

-- Start with creating a different greeting routine for each team member, and do it the same way each time you encounter the child.
+- Create a different greeting routine for each team member, and do it the same way each time you encounter the child.
 The child can come to know and differentiate people (teachers, therapists, family members, etc.) by the way they are greeted.
 For example, offer the child your hand and let them explore the rings on your fingers, sign “hello” using hand-under-hand and give your name sign.

 Handling Objects and Performing Actions